Bible Study- Gospel of Mark (2023): Mark Bible Study Notes

 Counseling Services: occasionally a counselor is in order to help tackle things that are beyond us.
 It’s important to find someone you can get along with, so don’t be afraid to call around.
-There are some the immediate area, but Samaritan Counseling (Scotia, and many other locations) is conversant in faith-based conversations and several of them have a sliding scale if cost is a concern.
+There are some the immediate area, but Samaritan Counseling (Scotia, and many other locations) is conversant in faith-based conversations and several of them have a sliding scale of fees if cost is a concern.

 Prayer is the Christians central calling and privilege- and it’s not always easy and needs to be learned.
 There are no wrong ways, but there are better ways.
 The best way is the way- just do it! in whatever way your life needs- walking, waking, or cooking, alone or with friends.
 Different seasons of life call for attention and it doesn’t always look the same.